-The 2002 Sustainable Water Management Strategy sets out Kāpiti Coast District Council's vision for water management in the district over the next fifty years.
+The 2002 Sustainable Water Management Strategy sets out Kāpiti Coast District Council's vision for water management in the District over the next fifty years.
 Central to this Strategy is there is considerable room within each catchment within the next fifty years for further development.
-That potential is only there if demand for water is reduced and there is careful management of water storage.
+That potential is only there if water demand is reduced and there is careful management of water storage.

 The Strategy set a peak water target of 400 Litre/person/day by 2013/14, with an additional 90 litres for leakage.
-To reach the target, Council recognized households, schools and businesses and Council itself each play their part.
+To reach the target, the Council recognised households, schools and businesses, and the Council itself each play its part.
 This was subsequently revised by the water conservation plan and consent requirements.